-As part of the FERC pre-filing process (Docket PF12-7-000), JCEP contacted federal, state, and local agencies that may have regulatory approval or other interest in the Project and also identified potential stakeholders.
-A listing of the stakeholders is included in Table 1.8-1.
+As part of the FERC pre-filing Process (Docket PF12-7-000), JCEP has contacted federal, state, and local agencies that may have regulatory approval or other interest in the Project and has also identified potential stakeholders and other interested parties.
+A listing of the stakeholders and other interested parties is included in Table 1.8-1.
 In addition, property owners within both a one-half mile radius and a one mile radius of the Project site (defined as the distance from the center of the southern-most LNG storage tank) have been identified and are listed in Appendix D.1, which is being filed as Privileged and Confidential.